Topic Detection and Tracking with Time-Aware Document Embeddings: Methodology

 We follow the previous work \cite{miranda2018multilingual,saravanakumar2021event} to adopt a variant of the streaming K-means algorithm (Figure \ref{fig:tdt_online}) with a few key changes.
 This system consists of three main components: (1) a document encoder, (2) a document-cluster weighted similarity model, (3) a cluster creation model.
 At any point time $t$, let $n$ be the number of clusters in the cluster pool.
 For any input document, we assume it belongs to a single event cluster.
 We first represent this document with a set of vectors including 9 TF-IDF sparse vectors, one dense vector from T-E-BERT, and one time sparse vector \cite{saravanakumar2021event}.
 After the document representation is extracted, we use the document-cluster weighted similarity model to find the best matching event cluster $C^{*}$ from the cluster pool.
 Finally we use a cluster creation model to decide whether a new cluster is needed.
 If the cluster $C^{*}$ is predicted to be a good fit for the new document, we add the document to this cluster.
 Otherwise, we create a new cluster containing this document and add the cluster into the cluster pool.

-We make two major changes.
+We make two major changes to previous methods \cite{miranda2018multilingual,saravanakumar2021event}.
 First, we switch the weighted similarity model from SVM-rank to a linear model with MarginRankingLoss.
-This change boosts the performance of the weighted similarity model\footnote{We also experimented with SVM-triplet \cite{saravanakumar2021event} but could not replicate their performance.}.
+This change boosts the performance of the weighted similarity model\footnote{We also experimented with SVM-triplet but our implementation performed worse than their reported performance \cite{saravanakumar2021event}.}.
 Second, we sample balanced positive and negative examples to train the cluster creation model.
 This alleviates the issue of data imbalance because only 5\% of the training data points contain a positive label (create a new cluster).
-Details about our TDT online pipeline are explained in our Appendix.